eilvelia/tdl/README.md

 #### `client.on(event: string, callback: Function) => Client`

-Attach an event listener to receive updates and other events.
+Attach an event listener.
+The `'update'` event can be used to iterate through received updates.

 ```javascript
 function onUpdate (update) {